A Pass to Poison

 Fines are rare, small for unplanned emissions

-When something goes wrong at a Texas industrial facility — like the Shell accident in 2015 — and it exceeds its state-issued air permits, the company is required to report the event to the state within 24 hours and estimate how much pollution was released.
+When something goes wrong at a Texas industrial facility — like the Shell accident in 2015 — and it exceeds its air permit limits, the company is required to report the event to the state within 24 hours and estimate how much pollution was released.

 The TCEQ, whose chairman and head toxicologist openly question the harmful effects of high ozone, says it reviews all of those reports and investigates roughly one-third of them.